Psionic-Sorcerer/github_tutorial/tutorial.md

-2. One team member should
-a.
-Create a public repository named github_tut
-b.
-Upload these files to that repository, which can be found https://github.com/your_github_username/github_tut
-i.	github.py
-ii.	github_soln.py
-iii.
-DECENNIALPL2020.P1_data_with_overlays_2021-11-05T143124_mod.csv
-c.
-Communicate the repository URL to the other teammates
-d.
-Give write permission to the GitHub IDs of teammates by going to Settings>Collaborators on the GitHub web repo page.
 3. Each of the other teammates should do the following:
 a.
 Accept invitation (email) from repo owner
 b.
 Go to owner’s repo page and create new branch